 Do your research

 So, you’ve found their email address and want to reach out?
-Try and do a bit of research about a) them and b) the topic you want to ask about.
-Essentially, you want to get their insight about the industry or a particular topic.
+Try and do a some research about a) them and b) the topic you want to ask about.
+Essentially, you want to get their insights around the industry or on a particular topic.
 It helps to know what you’re talking about because you’re more likely to get a positive response.
 The other point is that this helps you, as learning about the industry can only be beneficial in the future.

 Be upfront and not pushy

 When you trying to get hold of someone, state your intentions clearly.
-There’s nothing worse than a rambling email that doesn’t get to the point.
-Ask for you want concisely, don’t subject someone to an essay.
-Being aggressive and overly familiar is usually not a good move because they don’t know you personally.
-It’s important to note how you’re coming across because your tone will greatly impact the response you get.
+Don’t be afraid to ask for what you want but don’t subject someone to an unnecessarily long email.
+You’re more likely to get some helpful information if you’re able to articulate exactly what you need.
+It’s also important to note that your tone will greatly impact the response you get.

-People also talk about and share their experiences with someone, you don’t want to make a terrible impression.
+Most industry circles are quite small and people also talk about their experiences with someone, you don’t want to make a terrible impression.